UBC-MDS/image_manipulator/README.md

 *Created by DALL.E*

 ImageModifier is a Python package dedicated to providing an intuitive and efficient way to manipulate images.
-This package focuses on core image processing functions, allowing users to easily modify images through operations like rotating, slicing, adding frame and adjusting RGB channels.
+This package focuses on core image processing functions, allowing users to easily modify images through operations like rotating, slicing, adding frame, and adjusting RGB channels.
 The primary goal is to offer a straightforward way for basic yet powerful image transformations, making it a useful tool for image processing.

 ## Contributors